wiresoft/wirelog/README.md

 # wirelog
 Bare-bones MacOS syslog host.
 Accepts input on UDP port 514, parses input by regular expression, and logs result using MacOS unified logging (os_log).
+MacOS 10.14 or later only.

 To use as a syslog daemon, perform the following steps from the #install# directory:
 1. sudo cp com.wireframesoftware.wirelog.plist to /Library/Launchdaemons/com.wireframesoftware.wirelog.plist